Leemotheyer/ComicMetadataManager/README.md

 - `kapowarr_url`: Your Kapowarr server URL
 - `kapowarr_api_key`: Your Kapowarr API key
 - `comicvine_api_key`: Your ComicVine API key
+- `kapowarr_parent_folder`: Parent folder path from Kapowarr (e.g., "/comics-1") to map to local "/comics" folder
 - `temp_directory`: Directory for temporary files
 - `max_concurrent_tasks`: Maximum concurrent processing tasks

 These can be set from the web GUI in the settings page

+## Path Mapping

+The application includes a path mapping feature that allows you to map Kapowarr folder paths to your local file system paths.
+This is useful when Kapowarr uses a different folder structure than your local setup.

+### Example
+- **Kapowarr folder**: `/comics-1/DC Comics/Batgirl (2025)`
+- **Local folder**: `/comics/DC Comics/Batgirl (2025)`
+- **Setting**: Set `kapowarr_parent_folder` to `/comics-1`

+The application will automatically convert all Kapowarr paths starting with `/comics-1` to use `/comics` as the local parent folder, preserving the relative path structure.

 ## Usage